benracine/seattle-recommendations/readme.md

 ### More $$$ dining places
 - [Walrus and Carpenter](http://www.yelp.com/biz/the-walrus-and-the-carpenter-seattle###query:Walrus%20And%20The%20Carpenter), the best seafood in town in a tiny place, call ahead or put your name in early.
 It got written up in the NY times which has made it tough to get in.
-- [Sitka and Spruce](http://www.yelp.com/biz/sitka-and-spruce-seattle###query:sitka%20and%20spruce), best locally grown and sourced food... the whole Madison market that it is in is a treat to visit.
+- [Sitka and Spruce](http://www.yelp.com/biz/sitka-and-spruce-seattle###query:sitka%20and%20spruce), best locally grown and sourced food... the whole [Melrose Market](http://melrosemarketseattle.com/) that it is in is a treat to visit.
 There's a local butcher, a cheese shop, a wine shop... that kind of stuff.
 - [Olivar](http://www.yelp.com/biz/olivar-seattle-2), mediterranean place on Cap Hill.
 - [Ocho](http://www.yelp.com/biz/ocho-seattle###query:ocho), tapas in Ballard.
 - [Rays](http://www.yelp.com/biz/rays-caf%C3%A9-seattle-2###query:Rays%20Boathouse%20Cafe%20%26%20Catering), seafood with a view.
 Not the most character, but the view is to die for.